JOEL-SAMUEL-J/Pharmacy-Formulary-Optimization-And-Adherence-Assistant-MVP/README.md

 # Pharmacy Formulary Optimization and Adherence Assistant

 A proof-of-concept analytics application that combines public CMS-derived plan and formulary attributes with synthetic member, medication, utilization, adherence, prescriber, and prediction data.
-A FastAPI service exposes chart-ready analytics to a React dashboards
+A FastAPI service exposes chart-ready analytics to a React dashboard.

 > [!IMPORTANT]
 > This repository is a synthetic proof of concept.
 It does not contain real patient or prescriber records and must not be used for clinical decisions, medication-substitution guidance, causal conclusions, measured plan performance, or formulary recommendations.